Tennessee grocery store attack: 'He kept on shooting'

 “And, here he comes right behind us and started shooting,” Dickerson said.
 “And, he kept on shooting, shooting, shooting.
 He shot one of my co-workers in the head and shot one of my customers in the stomach.”

-Lane said police received a call about 1:30 p.m. about the shooting and arrived within minutes, finding multiple people with gunshots when they entered the building.
+Lane said police received a call about 1:30 p.m. about the shooting and arrived almost immediately, finding multiple people with gunshots when they entered the building.

 He said a police SWAT team and other officers went aisle to aisle in the store to find people who sought cover or were in hiding, taking them to safety.
 He said the shooter, whom he described as male, was found dead of an apparent self-inflicted gunshot wound.